AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-stream-views-dev.md

 When an SdsStreamView is added, SDS defines a plan mapping.
 Plan details are retrieved as an SdsStreamViewMap.
 The SdsStreamViewMap provides a detailed property-by-property definition of the mapping.

 The table below shows the SdsStreamViewMap fields.
-The SdsStreamViewMap cannot be written to the SDS, so required and optional have no meaning.
+The SdsStreamViewMap cannot be written to SDS, so required and optional have no meaning.

 | Property | Data Type | Required | Description |
 | --- | --- | --- | --- |